Bringer-of-Light/Qt-Nice-Frameless-Window/README.md

 - **```setResizeableAreaWidth(int width = 5)```** can set width of an invisible border aera, inside this aera, window can be resized by mouse.

-- By default, class CFramelessWindow will autoadjust window margins to avoid an annoying issue: The frameless window will extend OUT of the screen when it's in maximized state, because the OS believe that it still have border.
-When we maximize the window, OS will make the border invisible, and maximize the content aera to display more info.

-- The side-effect of "Auto Adjust Margins" is that when the window restore to normal size, a twinkle will occur.
-If we really don't like the twinkle, use **```setAutoAdjustMargins(false)```**.
-But we'd better reserve enough blank area with **```setContentsMargins(false)```**.

 - Exampleforwindows shows the general usage.

 # OS X Specific